kalibri-actual/c9t2-capstone/README.md

 - Site-to-site VPN between the transit gateway and customer gateway

 # Challenges
-user_data scripts does not execute on prod_app_server_1 ec2 instance
+- user_data scripts does not execute on prod_app_server_1 ec2 instance
+- could not get to communicate VPC to one another.
+Another solution on this one is by peering connection.

 # Workarounds
 Removed (commented) the NACL everywhere.
 Solved the "connection reset by peer" problem.